 If you’re curious, the base of my routine on both days was as follows: Keep my head upside down for most of my shower.
 Shampoo just my scalp with about 1 quarter worth of Not Your Mother’s Curl Talk Shampoo.
 Rinse out.
 Condition my hair from a couple inches past my roots on down to the end with Johnsons Kids Strengthening Conditioner.

 I used about a half-dollar-sized amount of conditioner.
 Clip my hair and let the conditioner soak for a couple of minutes before rinsing it out.
 Rinse the conditioner out.
 Use fingers to pull hair off the back of my head, tilt head from side to side to keep it from being a mess in the back.
 Plop hair for 10 minutes.

 Remove plop and add 3 handfuls of Aussie Instant Freeze Mousse using glazing then scrunch technique.
 Pixie diffuse all of my hair upside down for 5 minutes.
 Flip upright and diffuse my hair in quarter sections (front left, front right, back right, back left) until 90% dry.
 Stay in the cast for a couple of hours until I know it is 100% dry, then scrunch out the crunch.

 What I did differently was:

-On the “Scrunch a lot” day, I did squish to condish while I had shampoo in my hair but briefly (maybe 30 seconds).
-I also did squish to condish while I had conditioner in my hair – for about 2 minutes.
+On the “Scrunch a lot” day, I did squish to condish while I had shampoo in my hair for about 30 seconds.
+I did squish to condish for about 2 minutes while I had conditioner in my hair.
 At the end of my shower (after removing hair from the back of my head and tilting side to side) I scrunched for about 1 minute.
 After plopping and adding mousse, I squished for about 3 minutes.